-June Jaunt is less than a week away.
+June Jaunt is just over a week away.
 This event, which showcases communities from Tribune to Great Bend along K-96, is a chance for these towns to shine.

 The jaunt is a joint effort of all the communities along the route.
 It involves chambers of commerce, convention and visitors bureaus, economic development groups and city governments pulling together.

-Changing gears, the Great Bend CVB has put much work into promoting the community.
-This is also a priority for Barton and Stafford counties to attract tourists to the area.
+Changing gears, the Great Bend CVB has put much work into promoting the Wetlands and Wildlife Scenic Byway.
+This, too, has taken the cooperation of numerous partners in Barton and Stafford counties to attract tourists to the area.

 These are both examples of what it takes to make the place we call home attractive to the outside world.
 We know what we have.
 Others don’t get it and it is up to us to make them understand.